-In my own words, jhana is a range of experiences which occurs when the mind is well-concentrated on some small object of meditation (for me, the breath at the nostrils).
+Jhana is a range of experiences that occurs when the mind is well-concentrated on some small object of meditation (for me, the breath at the nostrils).
 The body is totally at peace without tension, pain, or even feeling the body at all in the later jhanas.
 The mind is quiet, there is no extraneous thought going on.
-With the exception of the first couple jhanas there is no feeling of the body, no emotion.
-The mind remains focused on the object of meditation very tightly until the focus is changed to the jhana experience.
+With the exception of the first couple Jhanas, there is no feeling of the body, no emotion.
+The mind remains focused on the object of meditation very tightly until the focus is changed to the Jhana experience.

 Jhana doesn’t accidentally come to people during sleep or hypnosis (that I am aware of).
 Jhana doesn’t happen unless the mind is ready for it to happen.
-Usually this involves application of one’s self to meditation on some sense object, as mentioned.
-Some people are able to experience jhana in months… and for many it takes years.
-There are very few people with experience of jhana – and yet I think anyone on the planet, could experience it, if they applied themselves.
+Usually, this involves the application of one’s self to meditation on some sense object, as mentioned.
+Some people are able to experience Jhana in months… and for most people it takes years of meditative practice.
+There are very few people with experience of Jhana – and yet I think anyone on the planet could experience it if they applied themselves.

-So, that is my short idea about what jhana is… if you would like to hear more about it from a Buddhist perspective – There are a number of great teachers on the subject.
+So, that is a short description of Jhana just to give you an idea. if you would like to hear more about it from a Buddhist perspective there are a number of great teachers on the subject.
 I’ll add some links to the bottom of this page as I find them to share with you.

 Bhante Henepola Gunaratana is a Sri Lankan Theravada Buddhist monk.
 He has two amazing publications for free download in PDF format (click one below to download):